balthazarbb/MatchPartner-client/README.md

 * _LogOut_ - As a user i can LogOut from the plattform
 * _Profile_ - As a user i can see my Profile where i can see my created matches, edit, delete and create new matches
 * _Match-List_ - As a user i can see all the other offered matches that i could join and comment them
+* _Match-details_ -  as a user i can join the match, use the comment section and see all participants
 ------

 ## Backlog